Skip to main content

 Location

-Syracuse is the fifth-largest city in New York State and the snowiest metropolitan area in the U.S. The eponymous university sits atop a hill that overlooks the city itself.
-Syracuse houses numerous attractions, including the Landmark Theatre, the Everson Museum of Art, The Great New York State Fair, and many outdoor attractions and activities!
+Syracuse is the fifth-largest city in New York State and the snowiest metropolitan area in the U.S. The eponymous university sits atop a hill overlooking the city itself.
+Syracuse is home to numerous attractions, including the Landmark Theatre, the Everson Museum of Art, the Great New York State Fair, and many outdoor activities!

 Students and residents flock to the many food, music, and cultural festivals.
-They also take advantage of the over 170 parks and ski, ice skate, hike, swim, and go apple picking in them!
-Students can also visit the Museum of Science and Technology (MOST) and Salt Museum during their downtime.
+They also take advantage of the over 170 parks for activities like skiing, ice skating, hiking, swimming, and apple picking.
+Students can also visit the Museum of Science and Technology (MOST) and the Salt Museum during their downtime.

 Academics

 The School of Architecture is the fourth-oldest architecture school in the U.S. Its prestigious five-year undergraduate program culminates in a Bachelor of Architecture degree.
-In addition, David B. Falk College of Sport and Human Dynamics at Syracuse University has unique offerings in exercise science, food studies, human development and family science, and more.
-Syracuse is also home to a top-ranked for public affairs program at the Maxwell School of Citizenship and Public Affairs.
+In addition, the David B. Falk College of Sport and Human Dynamics at Syracuse University has unique offerings in exercise science, food studies, sports management, sports analytics, and more.
+Syracuse is also home to a top-ranked public affairs program at the Maxwell School of Citizenship and Public Affairs.

 Other schools within Syracuse that offer bachelor’s degree programs include: